Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Day 11: Pheriche to Namche Bazaar (3,440 m)- 6 hours

-- Descend through beautiful landscapes and Sherpa villages.
+- Descend through beautiful landscapes and Sherpa villages of the Everest Region.

 - Enjoy one of the last days of EBC and reflect on your journey.